scikit-learn-contrib/MAPIE/doc/theoretical_description_binary_classification.rst

 * *Calibration* is useful for transforming a score (typically given by an ML model) into the probability of making a good prediction.
 * *Set Prediction* gives the set of likely predictions with a probabilisic guarantee that the true label is in this set.
-* In contrast, *Probabilistic Prediction* gives a confidence interval for the predictive distribution.
+* *Probabilistic Prediction* gives a confidence interval for the predictive distribution.

 1. Set Prediction